videogorillas/live4io/_posts/2019-01-16-stream-to-page-gruop.md

 ![LIVE4 how to stream on page group android](/assets/Android_page_group.png)

-Streaming to Public Pages and Groups are available via subscription.
+Streaming to Public Pages and Groups is available via subscription.

 Yearly subscription costs $24.99 per year, taxes are not included.
-Turning off logo and signature available only in yearly subscription.
+Turning off logo and signature line available only in yearly subscription.

 3 months subscription costs $9.99 per 3 months, taxes are not included.
 Monthly subscription costs $4.99 per month, taxes are not included.